jerostax/Node-React_Emaily_App/README.md

 ### 1.3 - Require express and setup

-- Create index.js file in the project and add :
+- Create index.js file in the server folder and add :

 ```js
 const express = require('express');